MicrosoftDocs/customer-voice/cv-docs/view-email-status.md

 # View email delivery status

-Power Automate and the built-in email editor create a survey invitation record for each survey email you send.
+A survey invitation record is created for each survey email that's sent, either through built-in email editor or with Power Automate.
 You can view the invitations that are associated with a survey on the **Send** tab.
 The [survey invitations report](view-survey-invite.md) shows statistics and details about the invitations, including:

 - **Recipient**: The name and email address of the recipient.
 - **Status**: The status of the invitation email, either queued, failed, or sent.